openstack-charmers/charmed-openstack-tester/README.rst

 ========================
-OpenStack Charms Tempest
+Charmed OpenStack Tester
 ========================

-OpenStack Charms Tempest deploys OpenStack clouds and runs tempest tests against them.
+Charmed OpenStack Tester deploys OpenStack clouds and runs tempest tests against them.
 It uses the following to get this done:

 * `OpenStack Charms`_